QuarkChain/goquarkchain/tests/loadtest/deployer/README.md

 ```bash
 docker exec  -it bjqkc /bin/bash
 ```
-If everything goes correctly, you will see from `$GOPATH/src/github.com/QuarkChain/goquarkchain/cmd/master.log` that cluster start successfully, and 12,000 accounts loaded automatically for each shard.
+If everything goes correctly, you will see from `$GOPATH/src/github.com/QuarkChain/goquarkchain/cmd/cluster/master.log` that cluster start successfully, and from shard logs such as `S0.log` in the same folder that 12,000 accounts loaded automatically for each shard.

 Try the following command to see if mining works:
 ```bash